CloudNetService/juppiter/.github/README.md

     // loaded before this module.
 The download url of the module is defined
     // so it will be loaded from there if the dependency is not yet available
     // on the local machine.
 The url property will always force the node
     // by default to use this url, so defining a repo has no effect.
+Note
+    // that in this example the rest module is not dependency as a module
+    // but as a normal maven dependency (so the rest module will not get loaded
+    // before this module but downloaded and added to the module ucp).
     'CloudNet-Rest' {
       version = '1.0'
       group = 'de.dytanic.cloudnet.modules'